 - 1/2 teaspoon salt

 - 1/4-1/3 cup water

 - Add the carrot to a bowl.
-Bring a pot or kettle of water to a boil, pour over carrot, and let sit for about 10 minutes to soften.
+Bring a pot or kettle of water to a boil, pour over carrot, and let sit for about 5 minutes to soften.
 Drain well, reserving about 1/4 cup of the liquid.

 - Add all ingredients except the water to the bowl of a food processor.
-Process, adding a little water a time to help create a smooth consistency.
-You may need to stop and scrape down the sides of the bowl as needed until the mixture reaches a smooth consistency.
+Process, adding a little reserved water a time to help create a smooth consistency.
+You may need to stop and scrape down the sides of the bowl once or twice.
 Serve immediately or store in the fridge in an airtight container for up to 5 days.

 Use white beans instead of chickpeas.
 You may not need as much water since white beans tend to be moister.

 Add 1 clove garlic to the blender to add another flavor.